 All students entering grades $6^{th} - 12^{th}$ are given a summer reading assignment that must be completed before the first day of school.
 This assignment is an English test grade.
-High school students enrolled in honors courses may have additional summer assignments for math and history.

 Summer School

 Summer school usually begins on the first Monday and ends on the second Friday in June.
 It is provided for the purpose of allowing students to do two extra weeks of work that will raise a failing grade for the year to a passing grade.
 A student must have at least a 55 average in the class to qualify for summer school.
 Summer school does not allow students to work ahead.
 Middle school students may enroll in summer school if it is required for them to pass the grade.
 The principal will contact you if summer school is an option.